Kalrfou/SwinT-pretrained-microscopy-models/README.md

 ## Dataset
-The datasets used in this repository were obtained from NASA GitHub ([pretrained-microscopy-models](https://github.com/nasa/pretrained-microscopy-models)).
+For image segmentation, the datasets used in this repository were obtained from NASA GitHub ([pretrained-microscopy-models](https://github.com/nasa/pretrained-microscopy-models)).
 They consist of 7 microscopy datasets derived from two materials:
 Nickel-based superalloys (Super): These datasets have 3 classes: matrix, secondary, and tertiary.
 Environmental barrier coatings (EBC): These datasets have 2 classes: oxide layer and background (non-oxide) layer.